coredns/coredns.io/content/blog/coredns-plugins.md

 ### Adding to CoreDNS

-To plug your middleware into CoreDNS, import it.
+To plug your plugin into CoreDNS, import it.
 This is done in [core/coredns.go](https://github.com/coredns/coredns/blob/master/core/coredns.go):